jackma-00/house-price-prediction/README.md

 [This](./src/notebooks/2_house_price_weekly_feature_pipeline.ipynb) is where the weekly data fetch is tested, along with the subsequent model retraining and deployment update.

 ## 🔄 Pipelines Description
-The pipelines are run on a weekly schedule through GitHub Actions.
-Upon the success of one pipeline, the next one is triggered automatically.
+The pipelines are executed weekly using GitHub Actions, as defined in this [workflow configuration file](.github/workflows/pipeline.yml).
+Each pipeline runs sequentially, with the successful completion of one automatically triggering the next in the series.

 ### 🏗️ Feature Pipeline
 [This](./src/pipelines/01_feature_pipeline.py) pipeline runs weekly and fetches data from Houseplus's API to obtain the latest scraped data.
 The data is then preprocessed and fed into the **properties feature group**, preparing it for the next machine learning modeling phase.